Germany's Economy Suffers Biggest Quarterly Drop On Record

 Germany's sharp drop in output pales in comparison, however, to the 32.9% plunge in U.S. gross domestic product for the same period — the steepest quarterly downturn ever recorded for the American economy.
 More than 4.4 million people in the United States, about 1.3% of its population, are known to have contracted the coronavirus.

 Despite the economic contraction, Germany has not suffered a large loss of jobs.
-Unemployment for June stood at 4.5%, according the Federal Statistical Office, while the number of people employed fell by 1.4% compared to this year's first quarter.
+Unemployment for June stood at 4.5%, according the Federal Statistical Office, while the number of people employed fell by 1.4% compared with this year's first quarter.

 German firms surveyed this month by the Ifo Institute in Munich showed increasing optimism about economic recovery.
 That was reflected in a rise in the Ifo Business Climate Index from 86.3 points in June to 90.5 points in July.